mesb1/xupnpd_youtube/README.md

    - Replace '***' with your new key in section '&key=***' inside plugin file.
 Save file.
    - Restart xupnpd, remove any old feeds that was made for youtube earlier.
 Add new one based on ui help patterns.

+  Optional:
+   - Plugin uses third party server to get video and retransmit it to your dlna clients.
+   - You may use it as is, or start your own server, check README.md inside files dir.

 ### Links